Showing posts with label Europe tennis travel. Show all posts

 Eagle's Nest

-I booked a last-minute little AirBnB.
-One only crazy backpackers (or last-minute cowboys like me) would even consider.
+I booked a last-minute little Airbnb.
+Only crazy backpackers (or last-minute cowboys like me) would even consider.
 With this once-in-a-lifetime chance, the detour is the adventure.
 The Obstacle is the Way.

 This began the first leg of many to reach Zermatt (basecamp for the Matterhorn).
 Several trains, buses, shuttles, and 2 lifts later - I would reach snow.
 The start of a long hike to reach the final jump point.